 Learning, unlike research is easy.
 Learning new things means learning material that some other human before you understood.
 What more, he or she probably already wrote a book, an article or made a video on the topic you are trying to learn.
 The only problem is that the surplus of knowledge on the internet is immense.
 It’s a shame that so much time is being wasted on finding what the best path for learning a topic is when the best path should already exist in some form.

-This is the problem we are trying to solve with Learn Anything Search Engine.
-We hope to visualise all these learning paths in the most clear and engaging way possible.
+This is the problem we are trying to solve with Learn Anything.
+By visualizing all these learning paths in the most clear and engaging way possible.

-We also do it in a visual way with user curated mind maps.
-What more, each of these mind maps is connected in a meaningful way in an hierarchy of dependencies.
+We also do it in a visual way with user curated topics.
+Each of these topics is connected in a meaningful way in an hierarchy of dependencies.
 So for example linear algebra is in mathematics.
-Tensorflow library is in machine learning libraries and so on.
+TensorFlow library is in machine learning libraries and so on.
 This allows users to explore this graph of links and topics instead of staring at a black box search bar that Google and most other search engines provide.

-Everything is also subject to change as all the mind maps content is open source and thus anyone can submit feedback and improvements to the structure and content of these maps.
+Everything is also subject to change as all the topic’s content is open source and thus anyone can submit feedback and improvements to the structure and content of these topics.

-There is currently ~ 1500 mind maps all fully connected and ready to be improved with the help of community.
+There is currently ~2000 topics all fully connected and ready to be improved with the help of community.

 Another really awesome thing with this approach of crowdfunding resources in this way is that anyone can potentially add his or her knowledge to this graph.
 If someone wrote a really awesome article on a topic, the current best way to promote the topic is to post it on Reddit, share it with friends and then hope people will notice it.
 After few weeks though, what that person submitted gets forgotten in this black hole of information that Internet is.
 The chances of your article surfacing on Google are very slim if you are only starting out and have no following.

-With our search engine however, we don’t care how popular an article or a course or the video is.
+With Learn Anything however, we don’t care how popular an article or a course or the video is.
 What we value is quality.
-If the content is great, we will add it to the search engine where it will potentially be seen by thousands of people.
-You don’t have to do any SEO optimisations, you don’t have to waste time trying to think of how can I best optimise my viewership.
+If the content is great, it will be added to the website where it will potentially be seen by thousands of people.
+You don’t have to do any SEO optimizations, you don’t have to waste time trying to think of how you can best optimize your viewership.
 What is important, is the content that you are trying to deliver and what message or knowledge you are trying to share.

 For many though, these invisible mountains come all too early.
 For many, mathematics is a black box of knowledge.
 What is mathematics really?
 Linear algebra, Logic, Statistics, Calculus ..
 I remember I read something about analysis.
 Oh and category theory?
 Or learning about machine learning.
 What is machine learning really?

 At least that’s what our hopes with Learn Anything are.
 We still have a long way to go and there are many things that will be improved along our way.
-Another important thing is that since both our search engine and all of our mind maps are open source.
-If you for some reason dislike the format of our nodes or how we structured the mind maps and do not wish to help us make it better, you can just fork what we have and create your own knowledge graph.
+Another important thing is that the website is open source.
+If you for some reason dislike the format of our nodes or how we structured the topics and do not wish to help us make it better, you can just fork what we have and create your own knowledge graph.
 For yourself and for your own research.
 Extend it in your own way to use.